 |USAA||N/A (does not offer a business credit card)||N/A||N/A||N/A||None|

 |U.S. Bank||Yes||Yes, when the account is in default||30%||Good||None|

 |Wells Fargo||Yes||Yes, when the account is in default**||30%||Good||None|

 *At this time Discover is not actively promoting its Business Card.
 While there are existing Business cardmembers, no one can apply for a Business card at this time.

-Last year’s study contains additional information provided by the issuers to explain their small business card policies as well as mentions of some of the other CARD Act protections they have proactively adopted.
-The only issuer to provide additional information this year was U.S. Bank.
+2013’s study contains additional information provided by the issuers to explain their small business card policies as well as minor CARD Act protections they have proactively adopted but were not evaluated in our report.